Geo-AID/Geo-AID/geo-aid-book/src/guide/getting-started.md

 Geo-AID is capable of performing some implicit conversions:

-* Unknown-unit scalars (usually literals) can be converted into a scalar with a distance unit.
+* Unknown-unit numbers (usually literals) can be converted into a number with a distance unit.
 * A point collection consisting of two points can be converted into a line or the distance between the two points, depending on the context.
 * A point collection of length one is always automatically converted into a point.
-* When performing multiplication/division over a scalar with a unit and a scalar with an unknown unit, the latter is automatically converted into a unitless scalar (standard scalar in mathematics).
+* When performing multiplication/division over a number with a unit and a number with an unknown unit, the latter is automatically converted into a unitless number
-* Any variable defined with an unknown-unit scalar is assumed to be unit-less.
+* Any variable defined with an unknown-unit number is assumed to be unit-less.

 ## Shortening the code with iterators